tdilauro/Simplified-wiki/MirroredContent.md

 The mirror is stored in mirror/gutenberg.org.
 This command will update the mirror:

 $ rsync --del -av --include="*.epub" --include="*cover*" --filter="-! */" ftp@ftp.ibiblio.org::gutenberg-epub gutenberg.org

+The initial mirror will probably hang several times because S3FS does not deal well with uploading thousands of files at once.
+Once we complete a mirror, updates should be no problem.